umbraco/Umbraco.Community.Site.Resources/README.md

 If you're not sure whether you should submit your code sample - perhaps you're unsure of the approach, or how useful it will be to others - then please DO submit!
 We promise our team of moderators are very friendly, and they will help as much as they can to get your sample accepted!

-Please note that only blog posts that are explain how to do something should be submitted.
+Although please note that only blog posts that explain *how to do something* should be submitted.
 There will be a space in the community site for all blog posts.
 Currently we're just trying to collect together those that have code samples and walkthroughs for developers to follow.

 ### Submitted samples to date